shichao-an/notes/docs/bd/ch1.md

 #### Ad hoc queries

 Every large dataset has unanticipated value within it.
 Being able to mine a dataset arbitrarily gives opportunities for business optimization and new applications.
-Ultimately, you can’t discover interesting things to do with your data unless you can ask arbitrary questions of it.
+Ultimately, you can't discover interesting things to do with your data unless you can ask arbitrary questions of it.

 #### Minimal maintenance